Ayurveda emphasizes the importance of good digestion for health and maintains that how and when you eat is as important as what you eat.

 - Wait about 4 hours between meals to allow enough time to digest.
 This might be less between small meals and more between big meals.
 Don't eat until the previous meal has been digested.

 - Avoid sour foods (yoghurt, soft and hard cheese, buttermilk) in the evening.

 - Walk or sit in vajrasana (kneeling) for 10-15 minutes after meals.

 - Exercise without strain daily.
 Leave 30 minutes after exercise before eating (drinking water or herbal tea is good though!) and don't exercise energetically for 1-2 hours after a main meal.

 General dietary advice according to ancient ayurvedic wisdom

 In ayurveda there are six tastes or rasas - sweet, sour, salty, bitter, pungent and astringent.
 Taste is an important guide to achieving balance, and it gives us clues as to the pharmacology (healing properties) of food.

 Generally, all meals should include at least a small amount of each taste, which is why cooking with spices is recommended.
-Click here to see more information about Churna, or digestive spice mixtures.
+Click here for an easy, nourishing and dosha balancing meal, called kitchari, and to see more information about Churna, or digestive spice mixtures.

 Examples of foods of the six tastes: